fjljlzy/Fine-tune-Layoutlmv3-on-SROIE/README.md

 # Fine-tune-Layoutlmv3-on-SROIE

-### Finetune LayoutLMV3 on SROIE 2019 dataset
+### Finetune LayoutLMv3 on SROIE 2019 dataset
+This repo will record my toy code for LayoutLMv3 fine-tuning.
 The goal of this project is to extract entities from a given document image (key-value extraction).
 Key-value extraction will be done using the SROIE dataset which comprises of scanned receipts in English language.

-SROIE 2019 dataset:
+### SROIE 2019 dataset:
+Introduced by Huang et al. in ICDAR2019 Competition on Scanned Receipt OCR and Information Extraction Consists of a dataset with 1000 whole scanned receipt images and annotations (training set: 652, testing set: 347) for the competition on scanned receipts OCR and key information extraction (SROIE).

+In this code, I trained the model with a dataset from Hugging Face: [arvindrajan92/sroie_document_understanding](https://huggingface.co/datasets/arvindrajan92/sroie_document_understanding), which is an enriched version of SROIE 2019 dataset with additional labels and precise bounding box coordinates for OCR and layout understanding.

+Split the dataset into training part and evaluation part with a ratio 9:1.

+### Model: LayoutLMv3

+The LayoutLMv3 model was proposed in [LayoutLMv3: Pre-training for Document AI with Unified Text and Image Masking](https://arxiv.org/abs/2204.08387) by Yupan Huang, Tengchao Lv, Lei Cui, Yutong Lu, Furu Wei.
+LayoutLMv3 is one of the strongest models in multimodal document understanding.

+### Training detail:

+Use Hugging Face Trainer to finetune this model.

+### Result:

+1. Token classification result (saved as output.csv)

+2. Prediction Visualization